Finding It Impossible to Do a Sub-6 Min 1500 Metres

 And you may find that by taking this exact method going forward you'll still be able to improve a little bit over the next few weeks and months.

 But there is a better way.
-So, rather than talking about food to give you that extra special energy to get faster, I'd like to provide the following suggestions:
+So, rather than talking about food to give you that extra special energy to get faster, I'd like to provide a few useful training suggestions:

 Do Not Race Every Day